 3) Air Purifiers: We understand not everyone is going to jump at the chance to wear a mask at work every day or add daily trips to the gym on their schedule.
 For anyone looking to implement an immediate solution to help breath better and a long-term accomplice in the fight against COPD, consider an air purifier - more specifically, Oransi’s mod and OV200 units.

 4) Alternative methods: New alternative methods are being used to help treat COPD and improve your quality of life.

 Built with the same filters used in hospital operating rooms, these state of the art air purifier filters out more than 99.99% of air pollutants, before they can damage lung function.
-The Oransi EJ and the mod HEPA Purifiers are considered the most effective units on the market for battling COPD because of their MERV17 filter ratings.
-However, if smoke specifically is your main concern, consider our EJ air purifier, which is strategically built with 3.5 lbs of activated carbon to remove the gases associated with tobacco smoke.
+The Oransi the mod HEPA purifiers are considered the most effective units on the market for battling COPD because of their MERV17 filter ratings.
+However, if smoke specifically is your main concern, consider our mod HEPA air purifier, which is strategically built with activated carbon to remove the gases associated with tobacco smoke.